spectrochempy.MCRALS

 Fit the model with

-and apply the dimensionality reduction onX
+Xand apply the dimensionality reduction onX.- Parameters:

 X (

-or array-like of shape (n_observations, n_features)) – Training data.Y (array-like or list of array-like) – Initial concentration or spectra.
+NDDatasetor array-like of shape (n_observations, n_features)) – Training data.Y (array-like or list of array-like) – Initial concentration or spectra.

 **kwargs (keyword parameters, optional) – See Other Parameters.